 Just an hour from Houston, Galveston Island delights couples with its alluring mix of old and new, refined and relaxed.

 Famously progressive and fast-fast-growing Austin offers urbane, hipster-approved restaurants, bars, and boutiques and proximity to the picturesque Hill Country.
 It’s the optimal getaway for fans of indie music clubs, single-origin coffee roasters, and painstakingly curated lifestyle boutiques, but at its historic and still thriving heart, this youthful burg remains fun-loving and easy-going, with endless diversions, from kayaking on downtown’s Lady Bird Lake to food-truck-hopping in East Austin.

-The hugely popular Austin Gay Pride celebration takes place over 10 days in early to mid-August, with the biggest events taking place the weekend of August 10–12, 2018.
-These include the L&B Womxn’s Party (at 4th & Congress) and Pride Men’s Party (4th Street) on Friday night, August 10; the Austin Pride Festival (from 11 am to 6 pm) and night-time Austin Pride Parade (from 8 pm to 10 pm) on Saturday, August 11; and a drag brunch at the chic and stylish Kimpton Hotel Van Zandt from noon until 3 pm on Sunday, August 12.
+The hugely popular Austin Gay Pride celebration takes place over 10 days in early to mid-August, with the biggest events taking place over the event’s final weekend (exact dates for 2019 haven’t yet been confirmed, but based on previous years, it will likely be in mid-August).
+Last year’s events included the L&B Womxn’s Party (at 4th & Congress) and Pride Men’s Party (4th Street) on Friday night; the Austin Pride Festival (from 11 am to 6 pm) and night-time Austin Pride Parade (from 8 pm to 10 pm) on Saturday; and a drag brunch at the chic and stylish Kimpton Hotel Van Zandt from noon until 3 pm on Sunday.

 Where to Stay in Gay Austin